boussadjra/taqwim/packages/core-utils/README.md

-# Taqwim core utils
+# Taqwim

 ## Overview

-Taqwim core a collection of utilities designed for managing Hijri dates in frontend applications.
+Taqwim provides a collection of utilities and components designed for managing Hijri dates in frontend applications.
 It includes a Hijri date converter, handler, and format, it uses the Umm al-Qura calendar system and date-fns library.

 ## Installation